Mon – Sun: 24/7 Plumbing

 Person Replacing Toilet Cistern

-The material and durability of the cistern are also important considerations.
-Toilet cisterns are typically made from either plastic or ceramic.
-While plastic cisterns are lightweight and less expensive, ceramic cisterns are known for their durability and resistance to stains and odours.
-Consider your priorities and budget when deciding between these two materials.
+The material and durability of the cistern are key factors to consider when choosing the right option for your bathroom.
+Toilet cisterns are commonly made from plastic or ceramic.
+A plastic cistern is lightweight and cost-effective, while a ceramic one offers superior durability and resistance to stains and odours.
+The choice depends on budget and long-term priorities.

 Water Efficiency and Environmental Impact